 I also use an infused vinegar in soups, to add a pop of acid to veggies and lots of other recipes.
 Here are a few favorites: Balsamic & Garlic Roasted Cauliflower and Apple Cider Vinegar Cole Slaw.
 Yum!

-If you are ready to make this Rosemary Infused Vinegar, then you better shop the Craft in Style Subscription Box June 2019.Print
+If you are ready to make this Rosemary Infused Vinegar, then here’s your recipe card!
+And if you love crafts like this, you better shop the Craft in Style Subscription Box.Print

 Rosemary Infused Vinegar Recipe